fbatisteti/E-Comm/README.md

-*This project will be written em Brazilian Portuguese only.*
+*This project documentation will be written em Brazilian Portuguese only.*

 # E-Commerce Mock-up